-- Democratic Republic of the Congo: Vaccination began on 5 October 2024, with 582 196 doses administered to date.
+- Democratic Republic of the Congo: Vaccination began on 5 October 2024, with 586 199 doses administered to date.
 During phase 1 (October 2024 21 February 2025) a two-dose regimen was administered to individuals aged 18 years and older targeting healthcare and frontline workers, contacts of mpox cases, and key populations including sex workers, men who have sex with men, hunters, and eco-guards/wildlife-rangers.
-In phase 2 (from 22 February 2025), the country shifted to a single-dose strategy for individuals aged 1 year and above; this strategy was deployed in the 15 most affected health areas (of 422) across five of 35 health zones in Kinshasa, while contacts of cases were also vaccinated outside of these areas.
-In view of the currently limited availability of vaccines in the country, the mpox vaccination strategy is again being adapted to the context.
-In April 2025, the Congo National Pharmacovigilance Center (CNPV) conducted training of enrollers who will conduct MVA-BN vaccine safety monitoring studies using a country-tailored WHO cohort event monitoring protocol. - Uganda: Since 2 February 2025, a total of 61 453 vaccine doses have been administered in two of the most affected divisions in the capital, Kampala.
-Vaccination with single-dose MVA-BN focused on individuals aged 12 years or more from the following groups: key populations (sex workers, men who have sex with men, people who inject drugs, bisexual, transgender, queer individuals), long-distance drivers, fishermen, health workers, and contacts of cases. - Rwanda: Since 17 September 2024, 9577 doses have been administered (7737 first doses and 1840 second doses).
-Target populations included individuals aged 18 years and older among health workers, contacts of cases, and other high-risk groups. - Nigeria: Since 25 November 2024, 7959 doses have been administered (4329 first doses and 3630 second doses) across six states.
+In phase 2 (from 22 February 2025 onwards), the country shifted to a single-dose strategy for individuals aged 1 year and above; this strategy was deployed in the 15 most affected health areas (of 422) across five of 35 health zones in Kinshasa, while contacts of cases were also vaccinated outside of these areas.
+In view of the currently limited availability of vaccines in the country, the mpox vaccination strategy is being adapted to the context even further and microplanning is ongoing in several provinces.
+In April 2025, the Congo National Pharmacovigilance Center (CNPV) conducted training of enrollers who will conduct MVA-BN vaccine safety monitoring studies using a country-tailored WHO cohort event monitoring protocol. - Uganda: Since 2 February 2025, a total of 72 060 vaccine doses have been administered.
+Vaccination with single-dose MVA-BN focused on individuals aged 12 years or more from the following groups: key populations (sex workers, men who have sex with men, people who inject drugs, bisexual, transgender, queer individuals), long-distance drivers, fishermen, health workers, and contacts of cases. - Rwanda: Since 17 September 2024, 12 518 doses have been administered.
+Target populations included individuals aged 18 years and older among health workers, contacts of cases, and other high-risk groups.

+- Nigeria: Since 25 November 2024, 7959 doses have been administered (4329 first doses and 3630 second doses) across six states.
 Vaccination targets individuals 18 years and older, including health workers, contacts of cases, and groups at risk of severe disease such as immunocompromised individuals.
-Currently, vaccination is on hold, pending availability of funds to continue activities. - Sierra Leone: Since 27 March 2025, 887 doses have been administered using a single-dose strategy.
-Target groups include individuals 12 years and older among health and frontline workers, sex workers, contacts of cases, and other high-risk populations. - Liberia: Since 16 April 2025, 631 doses have been administered.
+Currently, vaccination is on hold, pending availability of funds to continue activities. - Sierra Leone: Since 27 March 2025, 39 655 doses have been administered using a single-dose strategy.
+Target groups include individuals 12 years and older among health and frontline workers, sex workers, contacts of cases, and other high-risk populations (such as people living with HIV). - Liberia: Since 16 April 2025, 2155 doses have been administered.
 Target groups include individuals 18 years and older, including health workers, contacts of cases, and other high-risk key populations. - Central African Republic: Since 18 January 2025, 100 doses have been administered, primarily to contacts of confirmed cases.
-Plans to expand vaccination to other provinces are underway.
+Vaccination activities have been paused since no cases have been reported in the last weeks.